 - Processed oils (canola, corn, safflower)

-On a ketogenic diet, many people experience a decrease in total cholesterol, a decrease in triglycerides, and an increase in HDL.
-Although some people may see a rise in cholesterol on a ketogenic diet, those people would likely see an increase regardless because rapid weight loss can lead to a temporary rise in LDL cholesterol.
+On a ketogenic eating plan, many people experience a decrease in total cholesterol, a decrease in triglycerides, and an increase in HDL.
+Although some people may see a rise in cholesterol on a ketogenic diet, those people would likely see an increase regardless because rapid weight loss, be it water weight or body fat, can lead to a temporary, short-term rise in LDL cholesterol.
 Consequently, it’s often recommended to wait six months after starting a ketogenic diet to test your lipid panels, or to wait until your weight loss has tapered off.

 We have several articles and videos that dive deeper into the Cholesterol/Keto diet relationship here: